Minami-yorii Station

 Minami-yorii Station (みなみ寄居駅, Minami-Yorii-eki) is a passenger railway station in the town of Yorii, Saitama, Japan.
 It is operated by the private railway operator Tōbu Railway.

 Routes

 Minami-yorii Station is served by the Tōbu Tōjō Line from Ikebukuro in Tokyo, and is 68.9 km from the Ikebukuro terminus.
 During the daytime, the station is served by two "Local" (all-stations) trains per hour in each direction between Ogawamachi and Yorii.
 There are no direct trains to or from Ikebukuro.

 Station

+The station consists of a side platform serving one track.
 The platform that corresponds to a four-car train has a 90 m length.

+Entrance to the station are provided on the west side, both from the ladder in first floor and the pedestrian crossing towards Honda Motor Yorii Automobile Plant in third floor, exclusively for people involved in the plant.
 Passengers used several fare gates and went out outside of baffle gates because fare calculation had special circumstances.
 Inbound passengers could use an automatic ticket gate.
 Outbound travelers could not use automatic ticket gates, so passengers had to get certification upon boarding on the trains (ja:乗車証明書) until Tojo Line's timetable was revised 13 March 2021.